willowcarter/help-desk-simulation-portfolio/tickets/vpn-troubleshooting-NET17881134061420.md

 If authentication is required during remote support, I would have the user enter their own credentials directly into the appropriate authentication prompt rather than asking them to disclose their password.

 **Security takeaway:** I can troubleshoot the problem without ever needing to know the user's password.

-## Evidence

-Screenshots documenting the troubleshooting process are stored in the repository's `images` directory.